trackmatic/kong.net/readme.md

 ## Retrieve an api

-To retrieve a single api you can use the Get method on the ApiRequestFactory
+To retrieve a single api you can use the Get method on the ApiRequestFactory retrieved above

     var api = apis.Get("apiId");